tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	        if form.is_valid():
 	            # Save the new category to the database.
 	            form.save(commit=True)
-	            # Now that the category is saved
+	            # Now that the category is saved, we could confirm this.
-	            # We could give a confirmation message
-	            # But since the most recent category added is on the index page
-	            # Then we can direct the user back to the index page.
+	            # For now, just redirect the user back to the index view.
-	            return index(request)
+	            return redirect('/rango/')
 	        else:
 	            # The supplied form contained errors -
 	            # just print them to the terminal.